 Are you heading to Rovinj and would like to know the best hotels in Rovinj, Croatia?
-We've got you covered!
-In this post, we share all we know about Rovinj hotels to help you find the right one for your stay.
+We’ve got you covered!
+In our Rovinj’s Hotel Guide, we share everything we know about Rovinj hotels to help you find the right hotel for you.

-And what better person to share with you all the important information about Rovinj hotels than a person who spent the last ten years working for the biggest Rovinj hotel chain?!
+And what better person to share with you all the important information about Rovinj hotels than a person who spent the last decade working for the biggest Rovinj hotel chain?!

-We'll try to pack this Rovinj hotel guide with as much useful information as possible.
-However, if your questions about hotels in Rovinj stay unanswered after reading through, feel free to send us an email.
+We packed this Rovinj’s Hotel Guide with as much useful information as possible.
+However, if your questions about hotels in Rovinj stay unanswered after reading through, feel free to email us.